owntracks/booklet/docs/features/tlscert.md

 ### iOS

-open the file in OwnTracks.
+We recommend you proceed as follows:

+1. Install the [TLS](tls.md) CA certificate in your system keystore by sending it (e.g. via e-mail) to your device and installing it in the system profile.
+(Click on the certificate and follow iOS' instructions.)
+2. Send the prepared PKCS#12 file (with an `.otrp` extension) to your device, and open it.
+It will be imported into OwnTracks
+3. Launch OwnTracks, select Settings and TLS.
+Select the `otrp` file you just imported as Client Certificate Filename, and below that, enter its passphrase.
+4. Leave _Use Custom Security Policy_ disabled.
+5. Verify the connection to your broker.

-There are a number of settings available to fine-tune TLS connections between the app and the broker.
+If need be, you can adjust a great number of parameters regarding how TLS connections will be verified: there are a number of settings available to fine-tune TLS connections between the app and the broker.
 The button _Use Custom Security Policy_ can be enabled to do so.

 * Mode
     - None; do not use pinned certificates to validate servers